IanMirandaDev/iex-stock-market-api/README.md

 ### Start the server:

-Before start, the script will create an database connection, run the migrations and then start the application at the port setted on the `.env` file.
+The script will connect to database, run the migrations and then start the application at the port setted on the `.env` file.

+_Before exec it, make sure that your DB is running_

 #### As development environment: